-This ordinance approves the extension of the boundaries of the Urban Services District (USD) to include 1,598 parcels in Council District 3 located between Brick Church Pike and Dickerson Pike, and adopts a plan of services associated with the USD annexation.
-Section 1.04 of the Metropolitan Charter provides that General Services District (GSD) property may be annexed into the USD, in accordance with state law annexation procedures, whenever such areas come to need urban services.
+This ordinance approves the extension of the boundaries of the Urban Services District ("USD") to include 12 parcels in Council District 13 located on Ortega Road, and adopts a plan of services associated with the USD annexation.
+Section 1.04 of the Metropolitan Charter provides that General Services District ("GSD") property may be annexed into the USD, in accordance with state law annexation procedures, whenever such areas come to need urban services.
 Tennessee Code Annotated § 6-51-102, et seq. prescribes the various requirements for implementing annexations, including the adoption of a plan of services.
 However, § 6-51-123, enacted in 2014, allows any county having a metropolitan form of government to expand the USD using the method applicable at the time the Metro Charter was adopted.
 State law requires that a plan of services be considered by the Planning Commission and then be adopted by the Council before an ordinance to extend the boundaries of the Urban Services District can be approved on final reading.